aleksac99/star-wars-challenge/README.md

 # Star Wars Challenge

-This repository contains code for a Star Wars Challenge app, created as a part of my interview process.
+This repository contains code for a Star Wars Challenge app.

 This TypeScript app wraps around [Star Wars API](https://swapi.dev/), and its goal is to find people associated with the Star Wars related search term provided by the user.